-About this series: Each month CWEA is interviewing innovative thinkers and leaders in the water profession.
+About this series: Each month CWEA is interviewing an innovative thinker in the water profession.
 We’re asking each person “The future of the water profession is …”

 Water Resource Recovery Facility Superintendent